lamalex/ODU/presentation/content/_index.md

 ---

-Make the model invariant to input permutation (except that order matters cannot be totally ignored!)
+Make the model invariant to input permutation (except that order matters and cannot be totally ignored!)

 Approximate a general function defined on a point set by applying a symmetric function on transformed set elements
 $ f(\{x_1, \ldots, x_n\}) \approx g(h(x_1), \ldots, h(x_n)) $ where $ f : 2^{R^N} \rightarrow R, h : R^N -> R^K $
 and $ g : R^K_0 \times \cdots \times R^K_n \rightarrow R $ is a symmetric function.

----

-- $ h $ is approximated by an MLP network
+- $ h $ is approximated by the MLP network
-  - DETAILS
 - $ g $ by a composition of a simple single variable function and a max pooling function
-  - DETAILS

 {{% /section %}}